 Up to now we have presented eight possible problem statements, the six operational ones previously described, and the two "non operational" ones which we may call "design" and "description".
-All such statements can be further characterised by the possibility of looking to "robust" decision aiding.
-I will not further discuss this issue which already attracted the interest of several researchers (see [113], [104], [105], [45], [80], [19], [84]).
+All such statements can be further characterised by the possibility of looking at "robust" decision aiding.
+I will not further discuss this issue which already attracted the interest of several researchers (see [117], [107], [108], [47], [83], [22], [87]).

 Operational Research and Decision Theory usually focus their attention in optimisation and more generally on "choice" problem statements where one alternative or vector of decision variables is expected to be established as a solution (thus introducing the use of only two categories of solutions: the chosen ones and the rest).
-However, decision aiding is also provided when we rankorder the alternatives, when we classify them in categories (ordered or not, pre-existing or not) under internal (relative) or external (absolute) comparison.
+However, decision aiding is also provided when we rank-order the alternatives, when we classify them in categories (ordered or not, pre-existing or not) under internal (relative) or external (absolute) comparison.
 Establishing the problem statement with the client enables to focus on the appropriate methods and procedures to be used and avoids to waste time in trying to force the information in irrelevant ones.
-Nevertheless the establishment of Π is an anticipation of the final solution and as such is rare that the client is able to provide it by simple questioning.
+Nevertheless the establishment of problem statement $\Pi$ is an anticipation of the final solution and as such it is rare that the client is able to provide it by simple questioning.
 The work of the analyst here is to show (through examples) the different possible problem statements and the different outcomes to which they lead.